 Giving preschool children the opportunity to learn in another language.

-The funding will allow services to deliver language programs at no additional cost to services or parents.
+The funding provided allows early childhood services to deliver part of their kindergarten program in another language at no additional cost to parents.

 About the program